 Once the Glaze Is Mixed

 After you have thoroughly mixed the glaze and gotten rid of any large lumps, sieve the liquid glaze to find and break up any small lumps.
 To do this, slowly pour the glaze from the mixing bucket into another bucket, with the glaze pouring through the sieve.

 Let the glaze rest for about 15 minutes before using it.
 This allows any air to rise to the top and escape, as well as gives all the particles a chance to become thoroughly wet.

 Remember, glazes settle, and some settle more rapidly than others.
 If it has been longer than a few minutes since you have used the glaze, stir it up again with a long stir stick or the mixer attachment.

 10 of 10

 Glazes should be stored in air-tight containers that won't easily open by accident if the container gets knocked over.
 Always label glazes by name.
 Keep all glaze containers out of reach of children, pets, and wildlife.

-If you use up your batches quickly, you should not have too much trouble with the glaze ingredients settling into a concrete-like sediment on the bottom of the bucket.
-If you are storing glaze for longer than a few days, do shake or stir them up thoroughly every few days.
+If you use up your batches quickly, you should not have too much trouble with the glaze ingredients settling into concrete-like sediment on the bottom of the bucket.
+If you are storing glaze for longer than a few days, shake or stir them up thoroughly every few days.